top of page

 Join Heron’s Haunt collaborators, instructors, and students from around the globe for a transformative week-long songwriting and mindful movement retreat in the vibrant coastal village of Hopkins, Belize.
 Surrounded by swaying palms, turquoise waters, and rich musical traditions, you’ll deepen your craft with daily instruction from master songwriters, expand your creative flow through mindful movement practices, and find inspiration in one of the friendliest communities in the country.

-Seabreeze SongLab is a week-long creative immersion blending songwriting, mindful movement, Belizean culture, and community connection.
+Seabreeze SongLab is a week-long creative immersion blending songwriting, mindful movement, Belizean culture, and community connection, led by award winning songwriters and instructors!

 You’ll stay in cozy tiny homes in or very near Vanilla Bean Inn, enjoy fresh Belizean meals prepared on site, and learn in an intimate cohort of only 8–10 students—ensuring mentorship, community, and space to explore your own creative soul.